uwsampa/graphbench/README.md

 This is a community effort!
 We need your help to build a representative and relevant benchmark suite.
 Please [join our Google Group](http://groups.google.com/d/forum/graphbench), [clone our GitHub repo](https://github.com/uwsampa/graphbench), and contribute your favorite implementations and data sources!

-Note that is work in progress; things are in flux.

 What's inside
 -------------